Archdiocesan Educational Fund

 Grants are awarded on a one-time, one-year basis.
 On occasion, a two-year grant will be considered and awarded, but the grantee must reapply for the second year of funding through the standard proposal application process.

-Catholic colleges: Yes, for initiatives that strengthen student understanding and practice of our Catholic faith through, for example, a series of Scripture studies, compelling theme-based retreats, days of reflection, other programs that increase understanding of Church teaching.
+Catholic colleges: Yes, for initiatives that strengthen student understanding and practice of our Catholic faith through, for example, a series of Scripture studies, compelling theme-based retreats, days of reflection, examination of Catholic intellectual history, other programs that increase appreciation of Church teaching and of its thinkers, authors, and rich insights.

 Secular institutions: Yes, support is restricted to Newman Club activity at the Philadelphia-area public and private non-Catholic institutions and is generally overseen by the Archdiocese of Philadelphia Office for Catechetical Formation.